silverscorpio/pdfhandler/README.md

-### PDF Handler
+## PDF Handler

-- Utility for handling pdf files for offline access
+_Allows local handling of PDF files_

+---

+- CLI utility
-- Born out of necessity after facing issues with personal documents for administrative purposes when no net access was available
+- Born out of necessity after facing issues with personal documents when no net access was available
-- CLI interface
 - Most used PDF operations were given priority
     - combine/merge
-    - delete pages
+    - delete page
     - rearrange based on the given order of pages
-    - compress pdf (compression can be adjusted)
+    - compress pdf (compression level can be adjusted)
-    - image quality reduction of images in a pdf (compression can be controlled)
+    - image compression in pdf (compression level can be controlled)
+- Stack - Python, pypdf, Click, poetry, ruff
-- Plan to expand further (with Django project) - GUI
+- Plan to expand further - integration with another Django project